This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 - Address: 2706 Durham-Chapel Hill Blvd, Durham, NC 27707

 In the West Campus of Duke University lies the Sarah P. Duke Gardens, recognized as one of the premier public gardens in the United States.

 It’s a 55-acre public garden that features both wooded and landscaped areas.
 The garden is a memorial to Sarah Pearson Duke who was the wife of Benjamin N. Duke, a benefactor of Duke University.

 There are five miles of trails and walks that wind their way through the garden, which is divided into four main areas.

-Our kids loved the Charlotte Brody Discovery Garden which displays, demonstrates and teaches about plants that provide people, animals, birds and insects with food and shelter.
+Our kids loved the Charlotte Brody Discovery Garden which displays, demonstrates, and teaches about native plants that provide people, animals, birds, and insects with food and shelter.

 We had a lovely impromptu lesson about the importance of bees and pollination here.